Unbelievable Firework Facts

-Unbelievable Firework Facts, did you know firework, firecrackers, sparklers, bonfires: we humans have been delighting in displays of light and sound for hundreds of years.
+Did you know firework, firecrackers, sparklers, bonfires: we humans have been delighting in displays of light and sound for hundreds of years.
 No wonder there are so many jaw-dropping facts related to pyrotechnics – and pyromania.
-Here are 15 of the most interesting Facts about Fireworks.
+We have collected 17 of the most interesting Facts about Fireworks.

 bone-fire is a term used to describe the burning of bones of animals, traitors, heretics – and witches.
 The word can be traced back to Celtic Britain and, contrary to Samuel Johnson’s dictionary definition, is not in fact derived from the French for ‘good fire’.
 Indeed, if you were a witch, this would be a very bad fire.

-5. November 5th is not celebrated in this place
+8. November 5th is not celebrated in all of the United Kingdom

-Perhaps the only place in England not to celebrate November 5th is St. Peter’s School in York – the establishment attended by Guy Fawkes.
+This is perhaps the only place in England not to celebrate Guy Fawkes day, November 5th; St. Peter’s School in York. – the establishment attended by Guy Fawkes.
 Out of respect for their former pupil, the light not a single sparkler on this hallowed day.

 It’s no surprise that sparklers are hot, but did you know that three together generate the same heat as a blow torch?
 Be sure to place your spent sparklers in a bucket of water, to prevent fireworks injuries, like burns.

 Chocolate fireworks have been pioneered by the Swiss – naturally.
 The Nestlé Corporation crafted a firework full of Swiss Cailler Chocolate.
 Their biggest effort was a 3m high, 1.5m diameter monster packed with 60kg of Cailler chocolates.
 It was set off in Zurich on New Year’s Eve 2002. this event also marked a record that has made it in the Guinness Book of Records.

 Making fireworks demands exemplary health and safety procedures.
 People who make firecrackers must not wear synthetic clothing since static electricity generated by the fibres can set off the explosives.
 Cotton clothing, however, is safe to wear during production.

 You can create beautiful images with sparklers.
 Sparklers are one of the few handheld fireworks which makes them ideal to use for photographs.
 Simply set up a camera with a long exposure, light a sparkler, and mark out a shape against a dark background.

 More record-breaking fireworks, the longest string of firecrackers.
-On New Year’s Eve in Hong Kong in 1996 a string of firecrackers went on for 22 hours!
+On New Year’s Eve in Hong Kong, 1996 a string of firecrackers went on for 22 hours!

 The Yonshakudama is the world’s largest single firework.
 Made in Japan with a 1.2m diameter and weighing 420kg, the resulting explosion measures just under half a mile across.
 We also have a list for you of the biggest fireworks Displays in the UK